 Habitat and Conservation

-- During migration, usually in the last week of April and the third week of September, large flights (“kettles”) of broad-winged hawks may pass through the state.
+This species is seen mostly during migration — usually in the last week of April and the third week of September, large flocks (“kettles”) of broad-winged hawks may pass through the state.
 In the evenings, they settle as a group in forested areas to spend the night.
 Between about 8:00 and 10:00 the next morning, they lift off in mass and begin to climb on warm, rising air currents (“thermals”).
-Up to 500 and even 1,000 individuals have been observed in these kettles — a spectacular sight!
+Up to 500 and even 1,000 individuals have been observed in these kettles.

 Food

-Forages on small mammals, nestling birds, and insects.
-Like our two other common buteos (red-shouldered hawk and red-tailed hawk), the broad-winged hawk usually forages from a perch or by soaring overhead.
-Broad-winged hawks and other buteos sit on telephone poles, fence posts, or tree branches and watch for movement on the ground.
+Broad-winged hawks usually forage from a perch and occasionally from the air.
+They often sit on telephone poles, fence posts, or tree branches and watch for movement on the ground.
 Once they see their prey, they dive directly onto it or glide in from the side.
-Because buteos are less agile than accipiters (such as Cooper’s and sharp-shinned hawks), their diet includes a smaller percentage of birds.

 Status